 What does a foam roller help with?

 Foam rollers offer a bunch of benefits.
-Although more research is needed, it has been found to prevent sore muscles, relieve pain, improve range of motion, and more.
+Although more research is needed, it has been found to prevent sore muscles and relieve pain. it also improves range of motion.

 Is foam rolling better than stretching?